 For general information and tutorials on pytest, see the pytest tutorial page.

-pytest-django is available directly from PyPi, and can be easily installed with pip:
+pytest-django can be obtained directly from PyPI, and can be installed with

 pip install pytest-django